|

 health system.
 Public health systems

-Consider for instance a country with first class productivity in one
+for instance a country with first class productivity in one of the primary

-of the primary industries such as; agriculture, fisheries, forestry, or
+industries such as; agriculture, fisheries, forestry, or mining, or first

-strive to increase the effectiveness of these national income generating
+increase the effectiveness of these national income generating activities if

-activities if a major consumer of this income, healthcare, operates on
+a major consumer of this income, healthcare, operates on assumptions once

-assumptions once thought valid in a previous century – and I mean the 19th
+thought valid in a previous century – and I mean the 19th not the 20th

-most hospitals are implementing some form of patient information management
+hospitals are implementing some form of patient information management system

 described in the section on production, essentially they are finite